derivia/study-notes/notes/WEB.md

 #### Line Spacing

-Learn about line spacing and how to choose the right one.

 * [ ] [Best UX practices for line spacing](https://www.justinmind.com/blog/best-ux-practices-for-line-spacing/)
 * [ ] [Line spacing](https://practicaltypography.com/line-spacing.html)
 * [ ] [Why you should go big with line spacing](https://www.invisionapp.com/inside-design/line-spacing/)
 * [ ] [CSS Tricks - line-height](https://css-tricks.com/almanac/properties/l/line-height/)

 ### C.R.A.P

-Learn how the C.R.A.P. design principles can help you point out the qualities (or flaws) in a design.

 * [ ] [Build Better User Experience](https://vwo.com/blog/crap-design-principles/)
 * [ ] [CRAP Principles](https://www.instructables.com/id/CRAP-principles/)